RECENT POSTS

 Among those who appear in the film are Ringo Starr, Bill Wyman, Tom Morello, Sheryl Crow, Alice Cooper, Herb Alpert, Nancy Wilson, Cameron Crowe and Roger Daltrey.

 Frampton has a new studio release, Carry the Light, his first effort of all-new rock material in 16 years.
-The album, coming May 15, 2026, was co-written and produced with his son Julian Frampton, and features guest appearances from Sheryl Crow, Bill Evans, Tom Morello, Graham Nash and others.
+The album, released on May 15, 2026, was co-written and produced with his son Julian Frampton, and features guest appearances from Sheryl Crow, Bill Evans, Tom Morello, Graham Nash and others.
 It’s available to order in the U.S. here, in Canada here and in the U.K. here.

 For further information on the film, go here.
 The film’s page notes that Frampton now has Body Myositis, a degenerative muscle condition threatening his ability to play guitar and says, “Frampton captures the soulful poignancy of an artist confronting both the passage of time and his own physical limits, determined to make every performance count.”